mdminhazulhaque/kakitangan-cli/README.md

 # Security?

 I know.
 I know.
 You are damn worried about the security of your Kakitangan account.
-At least I am not going to store your password in plaintext like Google or Facebook did. <span style="color:red">This CLI app asks for your password once, tries to get a authorization token from Kakitangan API and ONLY saves the following things on your disk.
+At least I am not going to store your password in plaintext as Google or Facebook did. <span style="color:red">This CLI app asks for your password once, tries to get an authorization token from Kakitangan API and ONLY saves the following things on your disk.
 It even asks for your password via stdin and hides the prompt so no trace is left in your bash history.</span>

 * username
 * sessionid
 * authorizationtoken
 * csrftoken

-There is no way to get your password recovered from this 4 values.
+There is no way to get your password recovered from these 4 values.

 # FAQ

-* How does this app work?
+There is no way to get your pa* How does this app work?
     * The same way Kakitangan's web app works, using GET and POST requests to their API endpoints.
-Most of then returns JSON so I did not have to use parse HTML.
+Most of then return JSON so I did not have to use parse HTML.
 * Is there any API documentation for Kakitangan?
     * AFAIK, no. I had to trace their API calls via Chrome DevTools and figured out by myself how they work.
 * Is this CLI app safe to use?
-    * This app saves nothing but the sessionid and authorization token, same as your web browser does.
+    * This app saves nothing but the `sessionid` and `authorizationtoken`, same as your web browser does.
 It never stores the password.
 * My question is not answered.
-    * Send me email or post a new issue in this repository.
+    * Send me an email or post a new issue in this repository.

 # How To Use It?

-I am working hard to distribute it via `setuptools`.
-Before that, you can download the repo and execute the `kakitangan.py` as main file.
+I am currently working to distribute this via `setuptools`.
+Before that, you can download the repo and execute the `kakitangan.py` as the main file.
 The default commands are given below.

 ```
 $ kakitangan.py --help